OpenEvalProject/evals/manuscripts/elife-24770/v2/manuscript.md

 ## Materials and methods

-## Sample
+### Sample

 Twenty-eight healthy subjects (17 female) with an average age of 25.9 years (range: 21–33 years) participated in this study.
 No subject reported any psychiatric, neurological, dermatological, or pain conditions.
 Due to equipment malfunction, skin conductance data from seven subjects could not be analyzed (resulting in a sample size of N = 21 for SCR analyses) and technical issues prohibited pupil data collection for eight subjects (leaving N = 20 for pupil analyses); only one participant had neither SCR nor pupil data.
 Other behavioral and fMRI data analyses are based on the full sample of 28 participants.
 The sample size was determined as 1.5 times the sample of a seminal fMRI study on pain expectations that tested 19 subjects (Atlas et al., 2010).
 The Ethics committee of the Medical Chamber Hamburg approved the study.

-## Procedure
+### Procedure

 After arrival at the laboratory, subjects were informed about the procedures of the experiment and provided written informed consent.
 The experiment was divided into three parts – a temperature calibration phase, a behavioral training session, and the functional magnetic resonance imaging (fMRI) experiment.

 First, we calibrated the temperatures to be used in the experiment individually for each subject (outside of the MR-scanner).
 For calibration, subjects rated 36 cutaneous heat stimuli (total duration: 1.5 s, ramp-up: 70°C/s, ramp-down: 40°C/s) with temperatures ranging from 42°C to 49.5°C (in steps of 0.5°C) in a pseudo-randomized order using a computerized visual analogue scale (VAS).
 Sixteen different temperatures between 42°C and 49.5°C in steps of 0.5°C were presented two times each during calibration (except for 44, 45, 46, and 47°C, which were repeated three times each), resulting in a total of 36 stimuli.
 The stimulus interval was 13–17 s plus the time participants needed for their VAS rating (mean: 5.04 s, standard deviation: 1.01 s).
 Heat stimuli were applied to the left volar forearm and different skin sites were used for calibration, behavioral training and fMRI scanning.
 The extremes of the VAS were labeled ‘no sensation at all’ and ‘unbearable pain’.
 The center of the VAS was labeled ‘pain threshold’.
 This VAS partition was necessary because we needed to determine one painful and one non-painful, but clearly noticeable level of stimulation for the main experiment.
 Subjects were instructed to only rate stimuli as above the pain threshold if the stimulus induced any painful sensation.
 For stimuli that were perceived as different from baseline but not painful, subjects rated the intensity of the warmth on the lower half of the VAS.
 ‘Unbearable pain’ was explained to the subjects as the intensity at which they would have to lift the thermode from the arm.
 VAS ratings were converted to numerical values ranging from 0 to 100.
 Intensity ratings did not differ between men and women (t(26) = 1.32; p=0.2).
-The average correlation across subjects between temperature and rating was high: r¯ = 0.78 (standard deviation: 0.13).
+The average correlation across subjects between temperature and rating was high: $r¯$ = 0.78 (standard deviation: 0.13).
 We used linear regression to determine one temperature that was clearly noticed by the subject but not painful (VAS 30) and a second temperature that was perceived as painful but tolerable (VAS 75).
 We next applied the selected temperatures to the subjects’ forearm to ensure that the warm stimulus was not painful, but clearly distinguishable from baseline and that the painful stimulus was bearable – this was the case for every subject.
 The average temperature for the warm stimulus was 45.0°C (standard deviation: 1.2°C) and the average temperature for the painful stimulus was 49.4°C (standard deviation: 1.3°C) with a maximum temperature of 49.5°C.

 Following calibration, subjects were informed about the cues and the contingencies between cues and heat stimuli (Figure 1E).
 The explicit information and the training block ensured that subjects knew the contingencies.
 The training also minimized learning taking place during the fMRI session.
 Cue-intensity contingencies were counterbalanced across subjects and subjects were shown their respective pairings on a computer screen.
 The behavioral training session consisted of one block of 48 trials (see Task, below).
 After the training block, subjects were presented with each of the cues separately on the screen and reported which cue was associated with high, medium, and low probability of pain, respectively.
 All subjects associated each cue with its correct probability of receiving pain.

 After training, subjects were positioned in the MRI scanner and completed 4 blocks of the experiment for a total of 192 trials.
 The design was identical to the training session, except that each block had a different, pseudo-randomized trial order.
 The order of blocks was randomized across subjects.
 The thermode was moved to a different position after each block to prevent sensitization of the skin.
 During each block, we measured BOLD responses, skin conductance, and pupil diameter.
 After the end of the fMRI experiment we acquired a high-resolution anatomical image of each subject’s head.
 The whole experiment lasted about 2 h per subject.

-## Task
+### Task

 During each trial, a fixation dot was presented centrally on the screen.
 One of three cues then appeared 300 ms before the heat stimulus started.
 Heat stimulus duration was 1500 ms (including ~200 ms ramp up and down, respectively).
 The cue was visible during heat stimulation and remained on display until the end of the heat stimulation.
 After a variable interval of 3–5 s, a rating screen appeared asking subjects whether the last stimulus had been painful.
 Subjects answered ‘yes’ or ‘no’ by pressing either the left or right arrow key of a button-box (Figure 1D).
 A fixation dot was presented again during the inter-trial interval (ITI) of 12 s duration.
 At the end of the training block and after each fMRI block, subjects rated the perceived intensity of the warm and the painful stimuli (on the same VAS as used during calibration).
 Ratings were in good agreement with the calibrated target ratings of VAS 30 and VAS 75, respectively (Figure 2A).